 Parks and outdoor spaces are the most popular destination for team building events in east London.
 ELBA sends volunteers to six adventure playgrounds, seven city farms and spaces that support local food growing, two out of the seven 'Magnificent London cemeteries', and five parks that have been awarded Green Flag status for the best green spaces in the country.
 Tasks include: transforming overgrown, litter strewn and underused areas into clean, beautiful areas, creating woodland walks, establishing new footpaths, building outdoor furniture such as benches, planting flowers.

-Volunteering to support children’s centres and primary schools is a popular team challenge opportunity.
-ELBA supports over 28 primary schools and nurseries in deprived areas of east London.
-Tasks include: transforming playgrounds and school grounds, painting murals, painting classrooms, tending to neglected gardens, facilitating school trips and supporting school events such as sports days and World Book Days.
-Hackney, Newham and Tower Hamlets have seen their populations boom and years of under-investment is putting pressure on schools to address the problem of shortages of primary places for children.
-The resources, labour and time given by teams of volunteers has helped alleviate some of the pressures experienced by schools from overcrowding.
+Supporting children’s centres and primary schools is a popular team challenge opportunity.
+ELBA supports over 28 primary schools and nurseries in east London.
+Tasks include: transforming playgrounds, painting murals or classrooms, facilitating school trips and supporting events such as sports days and World Book Days.
+Hackney, Newham and Tower Hamlets have seen their populations boom and years of under-investment is putting pressure on schools to address the problem of shortages of primary school places.
+The resources and time given by volunteers helps alleviate some of the pressures experienced by schools from overcrowding.

 Not all volunteers have to pick up a spade or paintbrush to spend the day volunteering in the community.
 Teams have also been involved in social volunteering activities, such as hosting money skills workshops for primary school children, supporting community festivals, and providing afternoon tea and games for the elderly.
 Last year teams volunteered at community organisations such as the Newham Elders Club and the ‘Senior Saint’ at St John’s Church, Hackney to address isolation, often experienced by the elderly.